thehonorguard/mkdocs/docs/index.md

 The goal of this guide is to have all information & documentation in one central and easy to navigate place.
 At this moment this website is still a WIP.

-If you encounter any bug, typo, or have an idea/suggestion, contact us on <a href="https://discord.gg/c49hsvupWA">Discord</a> by opening a ticket on #support-tickets (attn. to Ember or HonorGuard), or by sending a DM (will be relayed to admin and mod team)<br><br>
+If you encounter any bug, typo, or have an idea/suggestion, contact us on <a href="https://discord.gg/c49hsvupWA">Discord</a> by opening a ticket on #support-tickets (attn. to Ember or HonorGuard), or by sending a DM (will be relayed to admin and mod team)<br>

 ## Quick word